Perfecting The Circle Horse Training

 monitor an athletes posture and position, to establish good muscle memory.
 You're the coach and these exercises will go a long way in helping your horse be the best athlete possible!

-His vast experience includes starting literally hundreds of horses that have gone on to almost every equine discipline imaginable.
+vast experience includes starting literally hundreds of horses that have gone on to almost every equine discipline imaginable.
+Richard's

 Richard’s horsemanship goals was realized with his Road to the Horse Colt Starting Championship win!
 There is no question to